21st-centuryman/Livermore/README.md

 </div>

 ## ⇁  Introduction
 Welcome to Livermore, This is my attempt to get into AI in ways that I enjoy, meaning having a goal in mind and falling over every step on the way; hopefully learning something while during it.
 In Livermore's case I will try to fetch stock information and then use an AI to trade day to day stock prices.
-Named after the stock broker Jessie Livermore, the inspiration for "Reminicense of a Stock Operator", the author of "How to trade in stocks", and the Great Grandfather of adult film actess Brandi Love.
+Named after the stock broker Jessie Livermore, the inspiration for "Reminicense of a Stock Operator", the author of "How to trade in stocks".

 ## ⇁  Structure
 Livermore is structured in two git submodules, Livermore-fetch will fetch and process the data, and Livermore-Analyze is my AI and gym environment.